Home » Countries » Americas

 Where the serious climber will already have a special kit, there are a few items that, as enthusiastic casual walkers, we find to be indispensable.
 Walking shoes/hiking boots are an essential when walking in the area.
 We tend to wear our walking shoes on the flight so that we don’t have to pack them into our luggage, taking up valuable space.

 The weather can be extremely changeable in El Chaltén.
-We always make sure we carry waterproofs with us when walking.
+Make sure to carry waterproofs when walking.
 Ponchos are really useful because you can chuck them on quickly and they provide good coverage.
 They can also easily fit over your backpack, which helps prevent that getting wet, and will squish to a small size to minimise packing.
-You can also use them as a ground sheet or to shelter from the sun, so they are really versatile.
+You can also use them as a grond sheet or to shelter from the sun, so they are really versatile.

 We always try to avoid single-use plastics in order to be as environmentally-friendly as we can, but this can sometimes be difficult when travelling, especially if the water quality in the area you are visiting isn’t suitable to drink and we need to buy bottled water.
 Fortunately the tap water in Patagonia is totally safe to drink, so we took collapsible water bottles and filled them at our hosteria each day before setting out.
 Then we topped up the water from any of the streams that we walked by.